Nissan: Alliance with Renault and Mitsubishi

 In 1999, facing severe financial difficulties, Nissan entered an alliance with Renault of France.
 Signed on 27 March 1999, the Renault-Nissan Alliance was the first of its kind involving a Japanese and French car manufacturer, each with its own distinct corporate culture and brand identity.
-Renault initially acquired a 36.8% stake in Nissan for $3.5 billion pending court approval and Nissan permanently vowed to buy into Renault when it was financially able.
-In 2001, after the company's turnaround from near-bankruptcy, Nissan acquired a 15% share of Renault, which in turn increased its stake in Nissan to 43.4%.
+Renault initially acquired a 36.8 percent stake in Nissan for $3.5 billion pending court approval and Nissan permanently vowed to buy into Renault when it was financially able.
+In 2001, after the company's turnaround from near-bankruptcy, Nissan acquired a 15 percent share of Renault, which in turn increased its stake in Nissan to 43.4 percent.

-The Renault-Nissan Alliance has evolved over the years to Renault holding 43.4% of Nissan shares, while Nissan holds 15% of Renault shares.
-The alliance itself is incorporated as the Renault-Nissan B.V., founded on 28 March 2002 under Dutch law.
+The Renault-Nissan Alliance has evolved over the years to Renault holding 43.4 percent of Nissan shares, while Nissan held 15 percent of Renault shares.
+The alliance itself was incorporated as the Renault-Nissan B.V., founded on 28 March 2002 under Dutch law.
 Renault-Nissan B.V. is equally owned by Renault and Nissan.

-On 7 April 2010, Daimler AG exchanged a 3.1% share of its holdings for 3.1% from both Nissan and Renault.
+On 7 April 2010, Daimler AG exchanged a 3.1 percent share of its holdings for 3.1 percent from both Nissan and Renault.
 This triple alliance allows for the increased sharing of technology and development costs, encouraging global cooperation and mutual development.